predict-idlab/pyRDF2Vec/docs/glossary.rst

    Numerical representation of a word, regardless of where the words occurs in a sentence.

+entity
+   Specific type of node in a Knowledge Graph that is characterized by a URI.

 entities
    Sequences that allows unsupervised feature extraction using language modeling.